Relationships and the Internet

 There were some challenges, of course.
 There always are.
 For one thing, Charles was 20 years younger than Barbara.
 Fortunately, the Internet was able to help.
 Barbara found a support group for "age gap relationships".
 She spent hours talking to people in similar situations, where there was a significant age difference between the two partners, and she read wonderfully romantic stories in which everything worked out perfectly and the two people lived happily ever after.
 This, she knew, was exactly what was going to happen with her and Charles.

 However, if Barbara and Charles were to live happily ever after, there was another obstacle to overcome: they lived in different countries.
 After a lot of talking and soul searching, they decided that Charles would leave Europe and immigrate to the United States.
 But that meant that the two of them had to navigate the U.S. immigration regulations.

 How did it all end?
-Less than a year from the time they met on the Net, Barbara and Charles were married and living together, and Barbara was happier than she had been in years.
-She had met her soul mate and, finally, her life was complete.
+Less than a year from the time they met on the Internet, Barbara and Charles were married and living together, and Barbara was happier than she had been in years.
+She had met her soulmate and, finally, her life was complete.

 By now, you probably have a warm spot in your heart for Barbara.
 If you are like me, you enjoy romantic stories, and you feel that it is wonderful when two people are able to find one another, overcome the obstacles that stand in their way, and live happily ever.

 There's only one problem.
-Eleven months earlier, when Barbara had met Charles on the Net, she was married, living with her husband of 21 years and their 11-year-old daughter.
+Eleven months earlier, when Barbara had met Charles on the Internet, she was married, living with her husband of 21 years and their 11-year-old daughter.